Oakland, California: Media

 Oakland is served by major television stations broadcasting primarily out of San Francisco and San Jose.
-The region's Fox O&O, KTVU 2, is based in (and licensed to) Oakland at Jack London Square along with co-owned independent station KICU-TV 36 (licensed to San Jose).
+The region's Fox O&O, KTVU 2, is based in (and licensed to) Oakland at Jack London Square along with co-owned MyNetworkTV outlet KICU-TV 36 (licensed to San Jose).
 In addition, the city is served by various AM and FM radio stations as well; AM stations KKSF 910, KMKY 1310 and KNEW 960 are licensed to Oakland.

 Oakland was served by the Oakland Tribune, which published its first newspaper on February 21, 1874.
 The Tribune Tower, which features a large clock, is an Oakland landmark.
 At key times throughout the day (8:00 am, noon and 5:00 pm), the clock tower carillon plays a variety of classic melodies, which change daily.
 In 2007, the Oakland Tribune moved its offices from the tower to an East Oakland location, before folding in 2011.

 The East Bay Express, a locally owned free weekly paper, is based in Jack London Square and distributed throughout the East Bay.

 Oaklandwiki is a thriving (mostly) English-language LocalWiki.